 \textbf{Participants.} We recruited survey participants in three ways.
 First, we sent out surveys to the autonomous driving companies where our interview participants came from.
-Second, we used the APIs provided by Twitter and LinkedIn to scrape the contact information (if any) of developers whose profile mentioned about autonomous driving.
+Second, we used the APIs provided by Twitter and LinkedIn to scrape the contact information (if any) of developers with profile associated with autonomous driving.
 Finally, we searched for popular autonomous driving software repositories on Github such as Apollo~\cite{Apollo} and DeepDrive~\cite{DeepDrive}.
-Then, we manually identified the public email address (if any) of those developers who have contributed to those repositories.
+Then, we manually identified the public email address (if any) of those developers contributed to those repositories.

 In total, we sent out 1978 surveys and received 114 responses, with a response rate of 5\%.
 We discarded 14 survey responses since they are not complete.
 In the end, we collected \surveyNumber survey responses that are complete for data analysis.\footnote{The survey result is publicly available here: \url{https://bit.ly/38K9Csk}} 90\% of survey participants were male, 8\% were female, and 2\% did not disclose their gender identity.
-54\% of them worked in research institutes or universities, 36\% worked in technology companies, 7\% of participants worked in traditional vehicle manufactures, and 3\% of participants were self-employed.
+54\% of them worked in research institutes, 36\% worked in technology companies, 7\% of participants worked in traditional vehicle manufactures, and 3\% of participants were self-employed.
 Regarding their job roles, 33\% of participants were in R\&D positions, 14\% were in management positions, and 24\% were engineers, including safety engineers, software engineers and perception engineers.
-The remaining participants were academic researchers working on ADS.
-40\% of participants had two to three years of working experience in ADS, 29\% had worked in ADS for more than three years, 31\% had less than two years of experience.
+40\% of participants had two to three years of working experience in ADS, 29\% had worked in ADS for more than three years, and 31\% had less than two years of experience.